annadelnegro/Xplora/README.md

 The application is deployed on **AWS EC2** for optimal scalability and reliability.
 MongoDB is used as the database for storing user and trip data.

-## Development
+## Acknowledgments

-This project was developed as part of the **Processes of Object-Oriented Software** course, showcasing collaborative development and object-oriented principles in a real-world application.
+Xplora.fun was developed as a collaborative group project for POOSD Fall 2024 class (Processes of Object Oriented Software Development).
+A big thanks to the team members for their contributions!

+This project highlights the value of teamwork in building full-stack applications.